dflydev/dflydev-fig-cookies/README.md

 #### Remove a Request Cookie

-The `remove` method removes a cookie if it exists.
+The `remove` method removes a cookie from the request headers if it exists.

 ```php
 use Dflydev\FigCookies\FigRequestCookies;